epigen/enrichment_analysis/README.md

 **RcisTarget.** Gene set TFBS (Transcription Factor Binding Site) motif enrichment analysis was performed using RcisTarget (ver) [ref].
 The following databases were queried [RcisTarget_databases].

 **Aggregation**
-The results of all queries belonging to the same analysis [group] were aggregated by method and database.
-Additionally, we filtered the results by retaining only the union of terms that were statistically significant (i.e. [adj_pvalue]<=[adjp_th]) in at least one query.
+The results of all queries belonging to the same analysis [group] were aggregated by method and database yielding one aggregated table that is the complete concatenation of every query's full result table.

 **Visualization**
 All analysis results were visualized in the same way.